Pythm/ad-ClimateCommander/README.md

 This is developed in Norway where we mostly need heating.
 App will only adjust temperature when heating, but there is some functionality to automatically set to `fan_only` or `cool` in addition to automatically close screens when it is hot and sunny.

-> [!NOTE]
-> Readme is under construction.
-Check back later for more info in setting up the app.

 ## Installation
 Download the `ClimateCommander` directory from inside the `apps` directory to your [Appdaemon](https://appdaemon.readthedocs.io/en/latest/) `apps` directory, then add configuration to a .yaml or .toml file to enable the `climateCommander` module.
 Minimum required in your configuration is:
 ```yaml